Lacrosse Stretches and Flexibility Exercises

 Lacrosse stretching exercises to improve your game and do away with lacrosse injuries for good.

-The game of Lacrosse is a physically demanding sport first played by Native Indian tribesmen in North America.
-The object of the game is to score by shooting a small rubber ball into the opposing team’s goal using a long handled racket.
+The physically demanding sport Lacrosse was first played by Native Indian tribesmen in North America.
+To score, you have to shoot a small rubber ball into the opposing team’s goal using a long handled racket.

-Known to First Nation peoples as baggataway, tewaarathon or sometimes deconchigwiis, the game of Lacrosse has deep spiritual roots in native culture.
-It was largely thought of as “The Creators Game” and they believed that the game itself was a gift to them from the Creator.
-They valued baggataway for the important lessons it taught in respect, honour, courage and strength and it was often played to settle disputes between rival tribes as well as to train warriors for battle.
-Tribesmen would often participate in a game of Lacrosse that could last 3 days or longer with teams of several hundred players taking part.
+Lacrosse was also called baggataway, tewaarathon and deconchigwiis.
+It has deep spiritual roots in native culture and was thought of as "The Creator’s Game."
+It was believed to impart important lessons in courage, honor, respect and strength, and was often played to settle disputes between rival tribes as well as to train warriors for battle.
+Played with several hundred players, a game of tribesmen’s Lacrosse could last 3 days or longer.

 Competitive lacrosse players must be in excellent condition due the extremely demanding physical nature of the sport.
 In order to successfully play the game an athlete must rely on a range of fitness skill sets.
 Players need strength, endurance, flexibility, and coordination.
 Cardiovascular health is also an extremely important part of a player’s ability as they are required to sprint 25 to 50 yards at regular intervals as they move their way up and down the 110 yard playing field.